 CARB will provide access to all public records upon request unless the law provides an exemption from disclosure.
-Examples of records exempt from disclosure under the California Public Records Act include: certain personnel records, investigative records, drafts, confidential legal advice, trade secrets, records prepared in connection with litigation, and information that may be kept confidential pursuant to other state or federal law.
+Examples of records exempt from disclosure under the California Public Records Act include, but are not limited to: certain personnel records, investigative records, drafts, confidential legal advice, trade secrets, records prepared in connection with litigation, and information that may be kept confidential pursuant to other state or federal law.
 CARB may remove or redact confidential information from the record and disclose the remainder of the record.

 Identification of Requesters

 CARB personnel will not require that you provide identification to inspect records, or your reasons for wanting to inspect records.
-However, if records are to be picked up or mailed to you, relevant identifying information must be provided.
+However, if records are to be picked up, emailed to you, or sent to you via regular mail, relevant identifying information must be provided.
 Persons wishing to enter the CalEPA building must comply with security protocols, including providing identification to security personnel.

 Statement of Economic Interest

 These forms can be provided by the Public Records Coordinator by calling (916) 445-8286 or emailing firstname.lastname@example.org, If you have any Statement of Economic Interest related inquiries, please contact the Conflict of Interest Officer at ConflictOfInterest@arb.ca.gov.